Alvis1986/MiningPoolMiner/README.md

 Specify the number of seconds required to pass before opening each miner.
 It is useful when cards are more sensitive to switching and need some extra time to recover (eg. clear DAG files from memory)

 **-donate**
-Donation of mining time in minutes per day to aaronsace.
+Donation of mining time in minutes per day to alvis1987.
 Default is 24, minimum is 10 minutes per day (less than 0.7% fee).
 The downloaded miner software can have their own donation system built in.
 Check the readme file of the respective miner used for more details.

 **-proxy**
 Specify your proxy address if applicable, i.e http://192.0.0.1:8080